+In March 2016, Shenzhenshi Fenghuang Jingcai Network Technology Co., Ltd. ("Fenghuang Jingcai") obtained additional capital injection from an independent third party, and the Group's equity interest in Fenghuang Jingcai decreased from 45.06% to 31.54%.
 Since March 2015, Fenghuang Jingcai had suspended all of its online lottery ticket distribution businesses, in response to the Notice related to Self-Inspection and Self-Remedy of Unauthorized Online Lottery Sales, or the Self-Inspection Notice, which was jointly promulgated by the Ministry of Finance, the Ministry of Civil Affairs and the General Administration of Sports of the People's Republic of China.
-As of December 31, 2016, there has been no change in the Self-Inspection Notice.
+As of December 31, 2017, there has been no change in the Self-Inspection Notice.
 The management assessed that this regulatory change will continue to have negative impact to the cash flows of Fenghuang Jingcai in the future, and that the carrying value of Fenghuang Jingcai may not be fully recoverable.
 For the year ended December 31, 2015, the impairment of the equity investment in Fenghuang Jingcai recorded in the consolidated statements of comprehensive income was RMB3.2 million.
-As of December 31, 2015 and 2016, the carrying values of equity investment in Fenghuang Jingcai were nil.
+As of December 31, 2016 and 2017, the carrying value of equity investment in Fenghuang Jingcai was nil.